mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 val DefaultWindowDuration = Duration.standardMinutes(1L)

-"Words aggregate" should "be empty for empty stream" in runWithContext { sc =>
-    val words = testStreamOf[String].advanceWatermarkToInfinity()
+"Words aggregate" should "be empty for empty stream" in runWithContext { sc => val words = testStreamOf[String].advanceWatermarkToInfinity()

   val results = wordCountInFixedWindow(sc.testStream(words), DefaultWindowDuration)

   results should beEmpty
 }
 ```

 Nothing fancy, except one mystery method: `advanceWatermarkToInfinity()`.
-In a nutshell the method tells: *all lines in the input stream have been observed, calculate the results please*.
+In a nutshell the method tells: *all lines in the input stream have been already observed, calculate the results please*.
-Don't worry, you will learn more about watermarks later on.
+Unclear?
+I'm fully with you but don't worry, you will learn more about watermarks later on.

 ## Single Window